-While we are not to instantly dismiss revelations (or teachings), we are not to blindly accept them either.
-We have to first critically examine and investigate them most importantly because:
+While we are not to instantly dismiss revelations or truth clams, we are not to blindly accept them either.
+We have to first critically examine and investigate them because:

 a) Satan always works through deception.
 He uses false teachings, false miracles, false holiness and false supernatural experiences to lead Christians astray.
-He masquerades as an “angel of light” and he knows the human race too well; we are only gullible at our own peril (2Cor 11:4).
-As R. A Torrey said, “the ancient serpent is more dangerous than the roaring lion.”
+He masquerades as an angel of light and he knows the human race too well.
+We are only gullible at our own peril.
+As R. A Torrey said, “The ancient serpent is more dangerous than the roaring lion.”

 b) There is deception even in the church.
 The Lord Jesus warned: “Take heed that no man deceive you” (Mt 24:4).
-“Take heed” can be likened to walking through a street full of crooks while you have many diamonds on you.
-When king Solomon built God’s temple, he placed golden vessels there.
-But years later when an Egyptian king attacked Jerusalem and took away the treasures, king Rehoboam “made bronze shields to replace them” (1Kings 6,14:27).
+The term “Take heed” can be likened to walking through a street full of crooks while you have many diamonds on you.
+In the Bible, when king Solomon built God’s temple, he specially placed golden vessels there.
+But years later when an Egyptian king attacked Jerusalem and took away the treasures, king Rehoboam “made bronze shields to replace them” (1Kings 6;14:27).
 The same can happen to a Christian today.
-If one is not discerning, false teachers can take away one’s gold and replace it with bronze or sham.
+If we are not discerning, false teachers can take away our gold and replace it with bronze or sham.

-c) People can rehash other people’s heresies as truth.
-They go to the internet (or a book by a foreign author) glean its contents uncritically and dish it to others as “revelation” and the cycle of heresies continue.
-This is why we must “prove all things, hold on to the good” and we are not to become “slaves of men” by blindly swallowing everything we hear or read (1Thess 5:21, 1Cor 7:23).
+c) Heresies gain strength by number and fame.
+Someone with large followership can go to a website or book authored by a heretic, glean its contents uncritically and dish it to others as “revelation” and the cycle continues.
+This is why we must “prove all things, hold on to the good” and we shouldn’t become “slaves of men” by blindly swallowing everything we hear or read (1Thess.
+5:21, 1Cor.
+7:23).

-Exercising discernment is distinct from the gift of discerning of spirits – which is an insight into the spirit realm – supernaturally imparted by the Holy Spirit.
+Exercising discernment is distinct from the gift of discerning of spirits – which is a supernatural insight into the spirit realm by the Holy Spirit.
 If you have this gift, for example, and you walk into a house that is demonically infested, you may sense it in your spirit.
-The discernment I’m speaking of, however, is not a gift, but a duty of every believer to examine and judge what is being presented to him/her.
+The discernment I’m speaking of is not a gift, but a duty of every believer to examine and judge what is being presented to him/her.

-I will cite just 3 examples of deceptive teachings Christians should discern.
+I will cite just 3 case studies of why this is important.

 This quote is from a man acclaimed to be a great Christian apologist, Clive Staples Lewis (1898-1963).
-The above idea that man will become gods is a big lie.
-It was through this man’s pen that one of the most witchcraft and pagan-laden fiction stories in the 20th century fell into the hands of thousands of children – The Chronicles of Narnia.
+The idea that man will become gods is a lie from Eden.
+It was through this man’s pen that one of the most pagan-laden fiction stories in the 20th century fell into the hands of thousands of children – The Chronicles of Narnia.